Beyond-jQuery/book/manuscript/styling-elements.md

 ...
 ~~~~~~~

 Jamming your styles into a `<style>` element may be fine for a small set of rules, but this is probably not ideal for a non-trivial document.
 Perhaps you even want styles to be shared across documents/pages.
-Duplicating these styles in each HTML document doesn't seem like a reasonable approach.
+Duplicating these styles in each HTML document doesn't seem like a scalable approach.
 Luckily, there is a better way - stylesheets.

 {title="styles.css - external stylesheet - all browsers", lang=css}